-During development, you must have a fast and reliable connection between the smart device and the development computer.
-Although the smart device emulators can be used in most stages of development, testing your application on a real-world piece of hardware is an important part of the development cycle.
+During development, it is essential to have a fast and reliable connection between the Smart Device and the development computer.
+Although the Smart Device emulators can be used in almost all stages of development, testing your application on a real-world piece of hardware is a vital part of the development cycle.

-Connecting to a physical device by using ActiveSync 4.x or Windows Mobile Device Center and a USB port.
+Connecting to a physical device using ActiveSync 4.x and a USB port.

 You can access these and other options from the Visual Studio Tools menu.
-For more information, see How to: Set Connection Options (Devices).
+For more information, see.

-ActiveSync 4.x provides a connection between the development computer and a device by using cable, cradle, Bluetooth, or infrared connections.
-It also provides the vehicle by which required core connectivity connection and security files are automatically downloaded to the device.
-When you cradle a device, ActiveSync turns off all other network cards.
-You know your device is communicating only with the development computer.
+ActiveSync 4.x provides a secure connection between the development computer and a device using cable, cradle, Bluetooth, or infrared connections.
+It also provides the vehicle by which required connection and security files are automatically downloaded to the device.
+When you cradle a device, ActiveSync turns off all other network cards, so you know your device is communicating only with the development computer.
 ActiveSync is the standard connection mechanism while you develop your device application.

-If ActiveSync support is not available for your device, see How to: Connect to Windows CE Device Without ActiveSync.
+If ActiveSync support is not available for your device, see.

 Pocket PCs, Smartphones, and other Windows CE-based hardware offer many ways of linking a device and a computer.
 In this section, the various connection options and their advantages and disadvantages are discussed.

-One or more of the following connection methods can be used depending on the hardware device involved.
+Depending on the hardware device involved, one or more of the following connection methods can be employed.